PennEngineer/CIT594GroupProject/README.md

 # How to use

-After downloading the files, supply
+After downloading the files, supply the program with 5 run-time arguments: the file format of the parking data, the name of the parking data, and

 # Screenshots